Icesito68/Port-Windows-11-Lg-G8x/guide/English/2-install.md

 #### Reboot to fastboot mode
 - With your phone turned off, hold the **volume down** button, then plug the cable back in.
+- If the phone in device manager is called **Android** and has a ⚠️ yellow warning triangle, you need to install fastboot drivers before you can continue.

 #### Setting up mass storage mode
 ```cmd